 Occasionally life’s hidden power surfaces in the rosebud beauty of the girls in their white Victorian petticoats, in the sexual repression of the teachers, in the rock’s connection to aboriginal magic.

 Still, we are denied easy answers.
 Picnic at Hanging Rock depends greatly on the imagination we can bring to it.

 This presence of the unknown makes us share more palpably the tearing down of the lives of those who must face it.

-Even the building she moves around in is one of classical symmetry and flawless order (location shooting took place at Martindale Hall near Mintaro, north of Adelaide in South Australia).
+Even the building she moves around in is one of symmetry and flawless order (location shooting took place at Martindale Hall near Mintaro, north of Adelaide in South Australia).

 Weeping for the loss of her best teacher, it’s the mystery of what happened that is her final undoing, not the absence of the teacher.

 Picnic at Hanging Rock is a film about life in all its provocative lushness, with an intelligent ear to the rumble of the unknown forces beneath.

 Miss Dora Lumley